Assistant Professor of English & Comparative Literary Studies

-His current book project, Fluent Mundo: Inter-American Poetry, is a literary history of the relations between poets in the U.S. and Latin America in an era of cultural diplomacy, from the intensification of the Good Neighbor Policy at the onset of World War II through the cultural policy initiatives of the 1960s.
+His current book project, Fluent Mundo: Inter-American Poetry, is a literary history of the relations between poets in the U.S. and Latin America in an era of cultural diplomacy, from the intensification of the Good Neighbor Policy at the onset of World War II through the cultural dimensions of the Cold War in the 1960s.
 Reading major poems and collections by Bishop, Cardenal, Carrera Andrade, Ginsberg, Hughes, Lezama Lima, Neruda, Olson, Stevens, Williams and many others, Fluent Mundo tracks interchanges between state-sponsored inter-Americanism, academic verse culture and avant-garde poetics.
 Recuperating a tradition of hemispheric literary journals, and revising prevalent views on the ethics of translation and dominant period styles, the book demonstrates how the evolving experience of hemispheric relations informed several generations of diverse mid-century poets in vanguard milieus and the halls of diplomatic officialdom.

 Since 2012, he has organized Northwestern's Comparative Modernisms workshop together with Rebecca Johnson and Alejandra Uslenghi, and he is the faculty coordinator for the "Futures of Poetics" working group sponsored by The Poetry & Poetics Colloquium.